hivetech/dna/README.md

 --------------------

-For transparency and insight into our release cycle, and for striving to maintain backward compatibility, Ghost will be maintained according to the [Semantic Versioning](http://semver.org/) guidelines as much as possible.
+For transparency and insight into our release cycle, and for striving to maintain backward compatibility, Dna will be maintained according to the [Semantic Versioning](http://semver.org/) guidelines as much as possible.

 Releases will be numbered with the following format: